Dheix/SwDevTools/README.md

 * Download latest Release of Ultimate-ASI-Loader, Ultimate-ASI-Loader_x64.zip
 * Extract Ultimate-ASI-Loader_x64.zip (dinput8.dll) into Stromworks Directory
 * In Stromworks Directory, create new folder "plugins" and extract SwDevTools.zip (SwDevTools.asi) into it
-* for a Linux-based OS, set launch options to `WINEDLLOVERRIDES="dinput8=n,b" %command% `
+* For a Linux-based OS, set launch options to `WINEDLLOVERRIDES="dinput8=n,b" %command% `

 > [!IMPORTANT]
 >### Installation with Opal Shader